Xplor8r/rest_full_la_react/README.md

 # RestFull LA

 Are you Hungry?
 Are you in LA?
 Need help finding a restaurant?
 You're in the right place!
-It's app that helps the restless and empty in LA to rest and be full in LA!
+It's the app that helps the restless and empty in LA to rest and be full in LA!

 RestFull LA is a project that I built with React and Redux in the Front-end and with Ruby on Rails in the Back-end.
 The application was created using 'gem install rails' and 'Create-React-App' in the client folder.